Nicolaas Marinus Hugenholtz

-Nicolaas Marinus Hugenholtz (born 26 April 1924) is a Dutch physicist.
-He was a professor of theoretical physics at the University of Groningen between 1960 and 1989.
+Nicolaas Marinus Hugenholtz (26 April 1924 – 18 February 2026) was a Dutch physicist and academic.
+He was a professor of theoretical physics at the University of Groningen from 1960 to 1989.

+Life and career

-Hugenholtz was born in Wormerveer.
+Hugenholtz was born in Wormerveer on 26 April 1924.
 He studied physics at Leiden University and obtained his degree in 1948.
 Hugenholtz subsequently studied theoretical physics under Hans Kramers.
-He obtained his PhD in physics at Utrecht University in 1957 with a thesis titled: "The quantum theory of large systems and its application to the structure of nuclear matter".
+He obtained his PhD in physics at Utrecht University in 1957 with a thesis titled: The quantum theory of large systems and its application to the structure of nuclear matter.

-Hugenholtz was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1988.
+He was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1988.

+Hugenholtz died on 18 February 2026, at the age of 101.